 The Lisbon Half Marathon has something that few races can offer: a course that takes you across the imposing 25th of April Bridge.
 Running over the Tagus River, with the Atlantic breeze, is one of those experiences that make this race one of the favorites of international runners.
 But Lisbon is not only the bridge.
 It is its mix of history, modernity and culture that makes it a perfect destination for sports tourism.

-In 2023, more than 35,000 runners took part in the Lisbon Half Marathon, and it is estimated that the average spend per person, including accompanying persons, was around ?1,000 per stay.
+In 2023, more than 35,000 runners took part in the Lisbon Half Marathon, and it is estimated that the average spend per person, including accompanying persons, was around €1,000 per stay.
 Lisbon, already a top tourist destination, has found in running a new way to attract a different public, more interested in experiencing the city in an active and less crowded way.
-And that is the great valor of sports tourism: it brings a visitor who wants to enjoy the city from another angle, who is looking for authentic experiences and who also has a higher average expenditure than the conventional tourist.
+And that is the great value of sports tourism: it brings a visitor who wants to enjoy the city from another angle, who is looking for authentic experiences and who also has a higher average expenditure than the conventional tourist.

-Prague: running in an libre museum
+Prague: running in an outdoors museum

-More than 11,000 runners fill the streets of Prague in each edition of its half marathon, and it is estimated that the economic impact exceeds millions of euros 5 Here, the runner-tourist has the opportunity to discover a city that, although it is already a top tourist destination, offers a different experience at the pace of the race.
+More than 11,000 runners fill the streets of Prague in each edition of its half marathon, and it is estimated that the economic impact exceeds 5 million euros.
+Here, the runner-tourist has the opportunity to discover a city that, although it is already a top tourist destination, offers a different experience at the pace of the race.
 Running in Prague is more than just a personal best, it is an opportunity to experience the history and culture of a city that grabs you at every step.

 Cardiff: between castles and nature